openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-traditional-curve.md

 # Traditional Curves

-Traditional curves are based on mathematical formulas, creating animation curves whose shapes align with developers' expectations.
-Represented by cubic Bézier curves, the shape of the curve can be altered by adjusting its control points, thereby producing animation effects such as ease-in and ease-out.
-For the same traditional curve, due to its lack of physical meaning, its shape remains unchanged regardless of user interactions, lacking the natural and dynamic feel of physical animations.
-It is recommended to prioritize using physical curves for animations and reserve traditional curves as supplementary tools for very specific scenarios.
+Traditional curves are based on mathematical formulas, creating animation curves with shapes that align with developers' expectations.
+Represented by cubic Bézier curves, these curves can be adjusted by modifying their control points to achieve effects like ease-in and ease-out.
+For the same traditional curve, since it lacks physical meaning, its shape remains unchanged regardless of user interactions, resulting in a lack of the natural and dynamic feel of physical animations.
+It is recommended to prioritize using physical curves for animations and reserve traditional curves for rare, necessary scenarios as supplementary options.

-ArkUI provides interfaces for traditional curves such as Bézier curves and step curves.
-Developers can refer to [Interpolation Calculation](../../../API_Reference/source_zh_cn/arkui-cj/cj-apis-curves.md) for details.
+ArkUI provides traditional curve interfaces such as Bézier curves and step curves.
+Developers can refer to [Interpolation Calculation](../../../API_Reference/source_en/arkui-cj/cj-apis-curves.md) for details.

 Examples and effects of traditional curves are as follows: